1&1 IONOS Website Builder Review: A Good Choice in 2023?

 Discounts and email marketing

 To help peddle your wares, MyWebsite also provides access to a few marketing tools.
 It's possible to create coupons and discounts for selected products and categories or to send emails to customers who abandon their shopping carts.

 While on the topic of emails, it's worth mentioning that MyWebsite also includes a newsletter area.
 This isn't a dedicated email marketing tool, but rather, an option to integrate Mailchimp.
 Other site builders with store capabilities allow their users to launch newsletter campaigns without needing to purchase an upgrade.

 You can nudge customers towards completing purchases by offering discounts and coupons.

 SEO & Analytics

-|Contract Period (Month)||12||12||12|
+|Contract Period (Months)||12||12||12||12||12||12|

 |Free of Ads|

-Should you be ready to set aside a bit of time to learn its ins and outs, you'll be afforded a high degree of freedom in terms of design, as well as access to well-thought-out features and marketing tools.
-If 1&1 made their editor more accessible to beginners, they'd be able to go head-to-head with the leading services.
+Should you be ready to set aside some time to learn its ins and outs, MyWebsite will grant you considerable design freedom, as well as access to well-conceptualized features and marketing tools.
+If 1&1 IONOS made their editor more accessible to beginners, they'd be able to go head-to-head with the leading services from our sample.